 Most importantly, Sammy NEVER really existed as remembered by Leonard.
 [Note: At the end of the film, "Teddy" equated Leonard with Sammy Jankis: "Sammy didn't have a wife.
 It was your wife who had diabetes."]

-Leonard, in parallel fashion, had killed his own wife when she expired from a diabetic coma.
+Leonard, in parallel fashion, had killed his own wife - she had expired from a diabetic coma from an insulin overdose.
 Leonard's wife, who didn't believe his condition, had tested his short-term memory loss by demanding a succession of shots of insulin.
 He forgetfully complied, and provided her with too many insulin shots and she overdosed from the extra shots, which sent her into a coma and killed her.

 Facts in the film revealed this about Leonard's repeating revenge - he was blindly avenging an act that had already been avenged:

 As the film ended, Leonard knew that he couldn't remember what "Teddy" was telling him, about how he would continue his guilt-ridden vengeful mission to search for a killer.
 So Leonard did the following things to set up "Teddy" as his next suspect, although "Teddy" was innocent - he was NOT the second attacker of Leonard's wife:

 The Rape-Murder of Leonard's Wife, and Leonard's Head Injury

 Polaroid Taken Just After Leonard Killed John G, a Year Earlier

 The License Plate